Our algorithm of ancestry uses only information from your DNA and that of other people with known genetic ancestry (reference populations).

 - Some genetic populations are especially difficult to differentiate because they share a common history.
 If you have genetic ancestry from one of these populations, your DNA may be assigned to other regions.
 For example, Italian ancestry can be classified as a combination of Italian and Greek / Balkan / North African.

-- The more general the ancestry, the more accurate it will be, the more regional the less likely it is.
+- The more general the ancestry the more accurate it will be, the more regional the less likely it will be.